Skip to main content

 Podflare runs each sandbox in a dedicated microVM with concurrent snapshot restore, a warm pool, and copy-on-write rootfs clones.
 The whole point of that stack is that the latency a customer actually feels is the same order of magnitude as calling a local function — not starting a container.

-~100 ms full round-trip from a fiber uplink.
-The numbers further down were measured from a laptop on regular residential wifi, which adds ~100–150 ms of last-mile jitter on top.
-From a fiber-uplink desktop, a VPS, or another cloud region in the same metro, you can expect the full create + exec + destroy flow to land around 100 ms. Reproduce with scripts/bench.py from wherever your agent actually runs.
+~100 ms full round-trip from a fiber uplink or in-cloud.
+The 187 ms p50 above was measured from a laptop on residential wifi, which adds ~100–150 ms of last-mile jitter on top of the actual server-side compute (single-digit ms).
+From a fiber-uplink desktop, a VPS, or another cloud region in the same metro, you can expect the full create + exec + destroy flow to land around 100 ms p50 with similarly tight p95/p99.
+Reproduce with scripts/bench-reliability.py from wherever your agent actually runs.

 What a long-running agent actually looks like — one Sandbox, many execs.
 This is the number that matters most.